cp2k/cp2k/INSTALL.md

 ```

 - Once the script has completed successfully, follow the instructions given at the end of its output.
-Note that the pre-built arch files provided by the toolchain are for GNU compilers, users have to adapt them for other compilers.
+Note that the pre-built arch files provided by the toolchain are for the GNU compiler, users have to adapt them for other compilers.
 It is possible to use the provided [arch files](./arch) as guidance.

 Sub-points here discuss prerequisites needed to build CP2K.
 Copies of the recommended versions of 3rd party software can be downloaded from https://www.cp2k.org/static/downloads/.